llughh/llughh/README.md

   <h1 align="center"> 👋🏽 Hello, my name is Vicente David Mut, also known as llugh</h1>

-<h3 align="center">Im computer science student, also working as a Mobile Application Developer.
+<h3 align="left">Im computer science student, also working as a Mobile Application Developer.
 Trying to learn something new each day.

 To contact me: llughprogramacion@gmail.com
  </h3>